jupyter-widgets/ipywidgets/docs/source/migration_guides.md

 + this.luminoWidget
 ```

 The ``DOMWidgetView.processPhosphorMessage`` method has been renamed ``DOMWidgetView.processLuminoMessage``.
-If you want to support both ipywidgets 7.x and 8.x, you should implement both methods:
+If you want to support both ipywidgets 7.x and 8.x, you should implement both methods and call the correct super method:

 ```diff
 - processPhosphorMessage(msg: Message): void {